 In the front seat, the shoulder belt can be adjusted upward or downward to position the belt away from your neck.
-Push up or down on the anchorage button to release the anchorage, and move it up or down to the position that serves you best.
-THINGS TO KNOW BEFORE STARTING YOUR VEHICLE 51
+Push anchorage button to release the anchorage, and move it up or down to the position that serves you best.